National Bolshevism: Aleksandr Solzhenitsyn

 The term National Bolshevism has sometimes been applied to Aleksandr Solzhenitsyn and his brand of anti-communism.
 However, Geoffrey Hosking argues in his History of the Soviet Union that Solzhenitsyn cannot be labelled a National Bolshevik since he was thoroughly anti-Stalinist and wished a revival of Russian culture that would see a greater role for the Russian Orthodox Church, a withdrawal of Russia from its role overseas and a state of international isolationism.
 Solzhenitsyn and his followers, known as vozrozhdentsy (revivalists), differed from the National Bolsheviks, who were not religious in tone (although not completely hostile to religion) and who felt that involvement overseas was important for the prestige and power of Russia.

 There was open hostility between Solzhenitsyn and Eduard Limonov, the head of Russia's unregistered National Bolshevik Party.
 Solzhenitsyn had described Limonov as "a little insect who writes pornography" and Limonov described Solzhenitsyn as a traitor to his homeland who contributed to the downfall of the Soviet Union.
 In The Oak and the Calf, Solzhenitsyn openly attacked the notions that the Russians were "the noblest in the world" and that "tsarism and Bolshevism [...] [were] equally irreproachable", defining this as the core of the National Bolshevism to which he was opposed.

 Eurasianism Movement

 The Eurasia Movement is a National Bolshevik Russian political movement founded in 2001 by the political scientist Aleksandr Dugin.

 The organization follows the neo-Eurasian ideology, which adopts an eclectic mixture of Russian patriotism, Orthodox faith, anti-modernism, and even some Bolshevik ideas.
 The organization opposes "American" values such as liberalism, capitalism, and modernism.

 In other countries

+Argentina

+The Tacuara Nationalist Movement was a neo-Nazi urban guerilla group in Argentina that developed a communist faction within itself.
+It has been rumored that the organization was secretly run by the son of Adolf Eichmann.
+In 1962 it was also described by ADL as "neo-Nazi storm troop gang", especially after the notorious June 1962 attack on Graciela Sirota, tattooing on her breast a Nazi swastika, as revenge for bringing Adolf Eichmann to justice in Israel.
+In 1965, the Argentine National Congress classified Tacuara as a communist rather than a fascist organisation.
+Tacuara had always been sympathetic to the national-syndicalism of Ramiro Ledesma Ramos, furthermore, many activists struggled alongside the trade unions.

+Australia

+National Bolshevism as an ideology was introduced within the Australian far-right scene during the 1980s by Alec Norwick, under his pen name Alec Saunders, by writing in 1984 The Social Revolutionary Nature Of Australian Nationalism.
+German non-Nazi national-revolutionary currents, such as National Bolshevism and the ideology of the Conservative Revolutionaries, were introduced to Australian readers as a justificaction for anti-Americanism and Russophilia, and as critique against liberal-western cosmopolitanism.